emilvonck/tig_stack/README.md

 Per default:
 *   influxdb-v2 will be exposed at port 8086.
 *   telegraf-proxy will be exposed at port 8088 to be used by downstream telegraf collectors.
+Metrics will be forwarded to the right bucket via the "bucket_tag" configuration.
 *   grafana will be exposed at port 3000.
 Default username/password = admin/admin

-Add more buckets in influx for your deployment, telegraf-proxy will route mettrics from downstreams telegrafs per their "bucket" configuration.
+*   buckets for storing docker and system metrics are auto provisioned via volume mount "./influxdb-v2/scripts:/docker-entrypoint-initdb.d:ro".

 ## Contributing
 Pull requests are welcome.